groff_out(5) — Linux manual page

 possible names correspond to those of groff's -T option.

-This is the first command of the prologue.
+This is the first command of the header.

 xu n⟨line-break⟩